Non-Markovian renormalization of optomechanical exceptional points: Non-Markovian exceptional points

 It is possible to reduce the matrix $M$ into an effective $2 \times 2$ form for the optomechanical block via Schur-complement reduction, giving (see Appendix (\ref{appC})) where $\Sigma(\lambda)$ is an effective mechanical self-energy

-with $\lambda$ being an eigenvalue of the $M$.
-This self-energy encodes the non-Markovian effects on the optomechanical dynamics.
+with $\lambda$ being an eigenvalue of $M$.
+It may be noted that while the $3\times3$ drift matrix $M$ in Eq. (\ref{general_drift_matrix}) is an eigenvalue-independent matrix, the reduced $2\times2$ matrix $M_{\rm eff}(\lambda)$ represents a nonlinear eigenvalue problem for the optomechanical sector, with the memory of the eliminated pseudomode encoded in the self-energy $\Sigma(\lambda)$.
+This self-energy represents only the residual nonlocal memory contribution, because the local Markovian part of the kernel has already been included explicitly through the term $-\gamma/2$ in the mechanical drift.
 At the leading order, the self-energy can be evaluated near the bare mechanical pole $\lambda \simeq -i\omega_m$, allowing us to write

 and this directly leads to the renormalized mechanical parameters